IBM/aspera-cli/docs/README.erb.md

 Environment variable starting with prefix: <%=evp%> are taken as option values, e.g. `<%=evp%>OPTION_NAME` is for `--option-name`.

-Options values can be displayed for a given command by providing the `--show-config` option: `<%=cmd%> node --show-config`
+Option `show_config` dry runs the configuration, and then returns currently set values for options.
+`<%=cmd%> --show-config` outputs global options only, and `<%=cmd%> [plugin] --show-config` outputs global and plugin default options.
+In addition, option `--show-config` can be added at the end of any full command line, this displays the options that would be used for the command.

-Parameters are typically designed as options if:
+A parameter is typically designed as option if:

+- it is optional, or
-- it is a mandatory parameters that would benefit from being set in a configuration file or environment variable
+- it is a mandatory parameter that would benefit from being set persistently (i.e. in a configuration file or environment variable, e.g. URL and credentials).
-- it is optional

-#### Positional Arguments

-Positional Arguments are typically mandatory values for a command, such as entity creation data.

-It could also be designed as an option, but since it is mandatory and typically creation parameters need not be set in a configuration file, then it is better to use a positional argument, and not define specific options.

-The advantages of using a positional argument instead of an option for the same are that the command line is shorter(no option name, just the position) and the value is clearly mandatory.

-The disadvantage is that it is not possible to define a default value in a configuration file or environment variable like for options.
-Nevertheless, [Extended Values](#extended) syntax is supported, so it is possible to retrieve a value from the configuration file or environment variable.

-If a Positional Arguments begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended)), or use the `--` separator (see above).

-Very few positional arguments are optional, they are located at the end of the command line.

 ### Interactive Input